 Colorado does not have a history of violating health standards for sulfur dioxide.
 The historical concern in Colorado with sulfur dioxide has been associated with acid deposition and its effects on mountain lakes and streams, as well as the formation of fine aerosols.
 In 2010, EPA issued a new sulfur dioxide NAAQS of 75 ppb with a 1-hour averaging period, which was tightened from the previous 24-hour standard.
 To attain the standard, the three-year average of the 99^{th} percentile of daily maximum one-hour averages at each monitor within an area must not exceed 75 ppb.
 The Division currently monitors SO_2 at four locations.
 Historically, the site with the highest annual average of 1-hour average concentrations recorded by the Division monitors has been the Denver CAMP monitor, though the Welby site has been slightly higher in recent years.
-Since 1990, the 1-hour design value at the Denver CAMP monitor has declined from a high in 1992-1994 of 125 ppb to 7 ppb in 2019-2020.
+Since 1990, the 1-hour design value at the Denver CAMP monitor has declined from a high in 1992-1994 of 125 ppb to 6 ppb in 2019-2021.
 Due to concerns about sulfur dioxide emissions from the Martin Drake power plant, the Highway 24 (Colorado Springs) site was outfitted with a sulfur dioxide monitor in January of 2013.
-This site is below the standard with the 2018-2020 design value at 9 ppb.
+This site is below the standard with the 2019-2021 design value at 9 ppb.

-Sulfur dioxide monitoring in Colorado Springs in 2020 and the first half of 2021 continues to show ambient concentrations that are well below the NAAQS.
-Trends are shown in the graph below for the Denver metro area monitor that has historically recorded the highest concentrations and for Colorado Springs, the other area in Colorado required to have a monitor.
-In 2020 Colorado Springs Utilities announced that all coal-fired units at the Martin Drake plan will be retired by 2023.
+Sulfur dioxide monitoring in Colorado Springs in 2021 and the first half of 2022 continues to show ambient concentrations that are well below the NAAQS.
+Trends are shown in the graph below for the average for all Denver metro area monitors and for Colorado Springs, the other area in Colorado required to have a monitor.
+All coal-fired generation inside the Martin Drake power plant permanently shut down on September 1, 2022.